-Fiona Hunt joined us in 2019 and is responsible for standards of staff professional conduct and integrity, management of staff misconduct allegations, audit, risk management, criminal history screening and legal services.
+Craig Ward joined us in 2021 and is responsible for standards of staff professional conduct and integrity, management of staff misconduct allegations, audit, risk management, criminal history screening and legal services.

 Allan Blagaich took up this position in 2017 and is responsible for leading the development of curriculum, assessment and standards for student achievement in all schools across Western Australia.
 Before this, he was Chief Executive Officer of the School Curriculum and Standards Authority, appointed in 2011.

 He has many years of experience in education leadership, having held executive roles in Statewide planning and metropolitan public schooling.
 He is a board member of the Australian Curriculum, Assessment and Reporting Authority and chairs the Australasian Curriculum, Assessment and Certification Authorities' vocational education and training committee.

 Raechelle Lee is responsible for leading system-wide strategy and policies to support Department and student outcomes.

 Ms Lee comes to this position as Director, Intergovernmental Relations, following considerable experience across the education portfolio leading organisational priorities in complex policy environments.
 She started her early career as a teacher and has worked in a range of policy-related roles in central and statewide services since 2007, including in Aboriginal Education.

 Milanna was appointed to this position in 2021, and leads teams responsible for COVID-19 recovery and incident support.
 She has more than 30 years’ experience in public education, having held leadership positions in regional and metropolitan schools and as a Principal Consultant, developing curriculum and leading system change.
 Her leadership positions include principalships at Newman and Rossmoyne senior high schools.